jggames/jggames/OS9/Startrek/readme.txt

 The source file is incomplete.
 It has somehow become corrupted over the years...

-Too see the game, run the Basic09 runtime version.
+To see the game, run the Basic09 runtime version.

 It might need you to turn off keyboard echo,